firebase/genkit/docs/plugin-authoring-evaluator.md

 ### Heuristic Evaluators

-A heuristic evaluator can be any function used evaluate the input, context, or output of your generative AI feature.
+A heuristic evaluator can be any function used to evaluate the input, context, or output of your generative AI feature.

 Heuristic evaluators in Genkit are made up of 2 components: